 This time we went the weather was much warmer and less bone chilling.
 The biggest plus was Blue Rose and not using a tent to sleep in.
 Y’all I am getting older and hate the idea of sleeping on the ground.
 Let’s also say, I may be from the South but I don’t do heat very well.
 This means the use of an a/c is a must for me.
 I love the outdoors but I like the creature comforts as well.

 This spot at De Gray was amazing!
 It was shaded most of the day.
 The morning sun filtering through the trees was just about the only sun we experienced at the camp site.
 Also the concrete driveway/rv site was a nice touch.
 We did not need to level the camper much which made for a quick set up and no frustration.
+We was able to book from the website.
+This makes it so easy to check to see if the date is available.
+The cost per night for a water/30 AMP site is only $22 plus tax.
+There are also AAA campsites which are water/50 AMP with sewage.
 We were able to cook outside on a provided grill and of course the fire ring was used every night.
+There is just something amazing about having a campfire even in the Summer heat.

 Most of the trip for me was spent crocheting, reading and letting the girls play in the lake.
 Hubby spent the trip reading and cooking.

 Our second and third day were spent swimming for the majority of the days.
 We opted out of the activities the park offered.
 However, if you go I would highly suggest the sunset or night cruise on the lake.
+There is minimum cost to this special programming.
 The sunsets were amazing while we were there.
 Also bring some water toys, the girls only brought floats and got bored with them fairly quickly.

 This was another way the girls kept themselves busy.
 They dived for a few hours but they didn’t keep them.
 After bringing us about half a pound and they threw the shells back into the lake to make sure we didn’t take anything but pictures and memories from the park.